davidmaimoun/sauron_osint/README.md

-# 👁️ Sauron OSINT
+# 👁️ Sauron Eye (OSINT)

-Sauron is an **OSINT username profiling tool** designed to discover a user's presence across **social media, tech platforms, and online services**.
+Sauron Eye is an **OSINT username profiling tool** designed to discover a user's presence across **social media, tech platforms, and online services**.

 Inspired by the architecture and philosophy of **Sherlock**, Sauron uses a **JSON-driven platform definition** to perform scalable and extensible username reconnaissance.

 > “One username to rule them all.”

+---
+## ✨ Why Use Sauron Eye

+- Designed for non-aggressive OSINT: does not exploit vulnerabilities or bypass protections

+- Works fully legally, only analyzing publicly accessible data

+- Highly recommended: use --deep mode for JavaScript-heavy platforms

+- Only username scanning is fully supported; email and full name scanning are experimental

 ---